-The duration of a space research mission essentially consists of the flight time (the time from launch to reaching final destination) and the actual mission time (the time required for experimentation, data acquisition, and completion of mission objectives).
-For sample return and manned missions, mission duration will also include the return flight time back to Earth.
+The duration of a space research mission essentially consists of the flight time and the actual mission time.
+The flight time is defined as the time from launch to reaching final destination of the mission.
+The actual mission time is defined as the time required for experimentation, data acquisition, and completion of mission objectives.
+For sample return and human missions, mission duration will also include the return flight time back to Earth.
 In many cases spacecraft remain functional well past their designed life and continue to provide valuable data to the space research community.

 For most missions in near-Earth space, flight time is generally a small part of the overall mission duration.
 Actual mission time for typical near-Earth robotic missions may range from a few months to a few years.
 Data relay satellites and space stations are the exception, requiring an operational life of 10 to 15 years.
-For manned missions in the orbital and lunar regions, actual mission time can range from a few days to many months.
+For human missions in the orbital and lunar regions, actual mission time can range from a few days to many months.

 Deep-space mission flight time can be a large part of the overall mission duration.
 For example, a mission to the planet Saturn, some 1.58  109 km distant, may have a flight time of 6-7 years.
 During the flight time the spacecraft are periodically interrogated as to their status and the status of their payloads.
-Actual mission time for typical deep-space missions is generally in the range of a few years.
-The durations for robotic and manned missions to asteroids, Mars or other celestial objects, will be measured in months and years.
+Actual mission time for typical deep-space missions is generally in the range of a few years, but they are usually extended to operate many more years.
+The durations for robotic and human missions to asteroids, Mars or other celestial objects, will be measured in months and years.

 1.2.2 Space research mission orbits

 Space research activities are conducted using a number of different types of satellite orbits.
-The type of orbit chosen and its characteristics are based on requirements and optimization of the space research mission.
+The type of orbit chosen, and its characteristics are based on requirements and optimization of the space research mission.
 Circular orbits are used extensively for most space research missions.
 These orbits are characterized by having identical apoapsis and periapsis, i.e., the altitude of a spacecraft is constant relative to the surface of the Earth, or the planet being orbited.
 For space research missions conducted around the Earth, orbits are generally inclined to the equatorial plane and have altitudes that range between 300 km and 1 000 km.
 The proximity of these orbits to the Earth leads to these orbits being referred to as “low Earth orbits” (LEOs).

 Polar orbits are circular orbits that have inclinations near 90 degrees.
 These orbits are used for space research missions that require coverage of every point on the surface of the Earth.
 Direct communications between a satellite in polar orbit and an earth station located in Polar Regions can be accomplished on each orbit of the satellite.

 Sun-synchronous orbits require that the satellite orbital plane remains approximately fixed with respect to the sun.
 Orbital inclinations are typically near 98 degrees.
-These orbits are particularly suitable for solar observations, Earth observations and certain weather forecasting missions.
+These orbits are particularly suitable for solar observations, Earth observations, and certain weather forecasting missions.

-Elliptical orbits are characterized by having a small perigee and a large apogee.
+Elliptical orbits are characterized by having a small periapsis and a large apoapsis.
 These orbits, in particular highly elliptical orbits, provide a platform for sampling at a range of high and low altitudes and are suitable for many scientific monitoring missions.
-The key characteristic of this type of orbit is the high percentage of time a satellite is visible to its network earth station.
+The key characteristic of this type of Earth orbit is the high percentage of time a satellite is visible to its network earth station.
 However, signal strength can vary considerably as the range between the satellite and the earth station changes.